I fell asleep in class. Mother McCarthy called my name to write a proverb on the chalkboard:

 They sat at the other end of the dinner table.
-My father crossed his arms at me.
+They didn’t want to be near me.
+My father crossed his arms.
 My mother warmed her hands between her legs.
-She squeezed her body together like she would fall apart if she let go.
-She’d cooked meat lasagna that night with a salad and garlic bread, but I could only stare at the food.
+She’d cooked lasagna that night with a salad and garlic bread.
+I could only stare at the food.

 “But we still love you,” he said.